vsevolodiakovlev/dap_mrs/README.md

 See `dap_allocation_vars` in [`dap_mrs.matching()`](#dap_mrsmatching)

-### Biased reviewer
+### Biased reviewer simulation
-Simulating the matching process with biased reviewers: the agents are matched using the input data and DAP with standard settings except the reviewers have a pre-specified bias against a binary characteristic of the applicants
+The agents are matched using the input data and DAP with the standard settings except the reviewers have a pre-specified bias against a binary characteristic of the applicants

 See [Biased reviewer](#examples/biased-reviewer) in [Examples](#examples)